AdapterDrop: On the Efficiency of Adapters in Transformers: Conclusion

 \section{Conclusion}

 Adapters have emerged as a suitable alternative to full model fine-tuning, and their most widely claimed computational advantage is the small model size.
 In this work, we have demonstrated that the advantages of adapters go far beyond mere parameter efficiency.
-Even without extensions, training steps with adapters are up to 60\% faster.
+Even without our extensions, the training steps of two common adapter architectures are up to 60\% faster.
+However, these improvements come at the cost of 4--6\% slower inference speed.
+Thus, if training is more important, adapters can be advantageous over full model fine-tuning.

-\emph{AdapterDrop} considerably expands these advantages by dropping a variable number of adapters from lower transformer layers.
+\emph{AdapterDrop} expands these advantages by dropping a variable number of adapters from lower transformer layers.
 We \emph{dynamically} reduce the computational overhead at run-time when performing inference over multiple tasks and maintain task performances to a large extent.
+This benefits researchers working on models that need to make multiple independent predictions on a single input.

-We also considerably improve the efficiency of AdapterFusion by pruning most adapters from the model while maintaining the performances entirely.
+Finally, we also investigated the computational efficiency of AdapterFusion models.
+We find that dropping entire AdapterFusion layers comes at a considerable performance/efficiency tradeoff, whereas pruning of the least activated adapters in each layer can improve the model efficiency while maintaining performance entirely.

 We believe that our work can be widely extended and that there exist many more directions to obtain efficient adapter-based models.
-For instance, we could explore more efficient pre-trained adapters,\footnote{In Appendix~\ref{app:ssec:adapter_init}, we compare randomly initialized adapters and pre-trained adapters (with MLM).
-Our results suggest that different strategies are necessary for adapters as compared to fully fine-tuned transformers, which can serve as a starting point for further experiments.} sharing the adapter weights across layers,\footnote{We show in Appendix~\ref{appendix:shared-adapter} that an adapter with cross-layer parameter sharing achieves comparable results to a standard adapter while drastically reducing the number of fine-tuned parameters.} or pruning adapters from AdpapterFusion at training time.\footnote{Appendix~\ref{appendix:fusion-training-dropout} shows that we can randomly dropout 75\% of the adapters during AdapterFusion training with a minimal impact on the task performance.} In the Appendix to this paper, we present preliminary results for several related ideas, which may serve as a starting point for future work.
+For instance, we could explore more efficient pre-trained adapters,\footnote{In Appendix~\ref{app:ssec:adapter_init}, we evaluate MLM pre-trained adapters.
+Our results suggest that different strategies are necessary for adapters as compared to fully fine-tuned transformers, which can serve as a starting point for further experiments.} sharing the adapter weights across layers,\footnote{Appendix~\ref{appendix:shared-adapter} shows that adapter with shared weights across layers achieves comparable results to a standard adapter while drastically reducing the number of parameters.} or pruning adapters from AdapterFusion at training time.\footnote{Appendix~\ref{appendix:fusion-training-dropout} shows that we can randomly dropout 75\% of the adapters during AdapterFusion training with a minimal impact on the task performance.} In the Appendix to this paper, we present preliminary results for several related ideas, which may serve as a starting point for future work.